civican/legisinfo/44-1/bills/C-317/bill_text.md

     an assessment of the need for modelling that would identify properties and infrastructure at risk from floods;

-    the establishment of a national cooperative flood and drought forecasting system and of the institutional structures required for its successful implementation as well as a determination of how that system could best support the provinces, municipalities, industry and Indigenous communities based on their information needs in respect of flood and drought forecasting, including flood-plain delineation; and
+    **an assessment of opportunities to develop** national flood and drought forecasting **across Canada in order to help meet** the information needs of the provinces, municipalities, industry, **including the insurance industry**, and Indigenous communities in respect of **short- and long-term** flood and drought forecasting, including **current and future** flood-plain delineation; and

-    the preparation of a proposal for the establishment of a national hydrological forecasting service, either independent or as part of an independent Canadian water agency, that incorporates the National Hydrological Service and other water-data and water-forecasting capabilities of the federal government.
+    the preparation of a proposal for the establishment of a **cooperative**, national hydrological and water **resources** forecasting service and **system based on the federal-provincial distributed model** of the National Hydrological Service.

 ## Reports to Parliament